deconf/Analytics-Insights/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= v4.3.2 =
+- bugfix: fixes for multisite with a single Google Account

 = v4.3.1 =
 - bugfix: link on top referrers list not working